laravel/pennant/notes.md

     - For everyone: `php artisan feature:activate new-api`
     - For those it is currently inactive for: `php artisan feature:activate new-api --only-inactive`
     - etc.
-- Ability to retrieve the features for a user? or just all available users?
-Will this resolve the features state?
 - decorator needs to use comparator,
 - Do we want a way to detect if the feature has been set yet?
 - Database driver needs to use the scope comparator.
 - Database driver needs to handle eloquent model.
 - Events are only triggered when the feature is being resolved from the base driver.
 Generally this would be once per request.
 - Allow only a class to be registered.
 Feature::register(Foo::class);
-- Ability to get all features for given scope.

 ```php
 <?php